 Post Graduation Work Permit

 International students who have graduated from designated learning institutes in a full time study program are eligible to apply for work permits and can even start working before their work permit gets approved.
 However, for this, the applicant must be holding a valid study permit and be authorized to work off campus for a limited number of hours without any work permit.

 The program provides a period of up to 3 years for eligible international students to work in Canada after the end of their studies.
 The international student can work for any Canadian employer without having any valid Canadian job offer.

 Below given requirements are essential for an international student to avail the open work permit service:

-- Completed a degree, diploma or certificate from any academic, vocational or professional training program from a designated learning institute, for at least 8 months long.
+- He or she has completed a degree, diploma or certificate from any academic, vocational or professional training program from a designated learning institute, for at least 8 months long.

-- Includes a transcript and an official letter from the eligible designated learning institute confirming authenticity of the applicant’s completion of degree.
+- He or she has a transcript and an official letter from the eligible designated learning institute confirming authenticity of the applicant’s completion of degree.

 - Graduated from any of the following institutions;

 - A public post-secondary organization such as a college, trade or technical school, or a university, or CEGEP in Quebec.

 - A private post-secondary school (in Quebec) operating under the same rules as the public school.

 - A private secondary or post-secondary school (in Quebec) offering qualifying programs of 900 hours or more, issuing any of the following degrees; diplôme d’études professionnelles (DEP) or attestation de spécialisation professionnelle (ASP).